Eastside Baptist Church Core Beliefs

 (Q) Divorce and Remarriage

-We believe that God hates divorce and intends marriage to last until one of the spouses dies.
-Divorce and remarriage is regarded as adultery except on the grounds of fornication.
-Although divorced and remarried persons or divorced persons may hold positions of service in the church and be greatly used of God for Christian service, they may not be considered for the offices of pastor or deacon (Mal.
+We believe that God disapproves of and forbids divorce and intends marriage to last until one of the spouses dies.
+Although divorced and remarried persons or divorced persons may hold positions of service in the church and be greatly used of God for Christian service, they may not be considered for the offices of pastor or deacon or those administrative positions within the church that would consist of pastoral duties.
+(Mal.
 2:14-17; Matt.
-19:3-12; rom.
+19:3-12; Rom.
 7:1-3; 1 Tim.
 3:2, 12; Titus 1:6).

 We believe that human life begins at conception and that the unborn child is a living human being.
 Abortion constitutes the unjustified, unexcused taking of unborn human life.
 Abortion is murder.
 We reject any teaching that abortions of pregnancies due to rape, incest, birth defects, gender selection, birth or population control, or the mental or physical well-being of the mother are acceptable (Job 3:16; Psa.
 51:5; 139:14-16; Isa.
 44:24; 49:1, 5; Jer.
 1:5; 20:15-18; Luke 1:44).